RuixinGuo/Astrocyte-Image-Segmentation/README.md

 Using default dataset and parameters:

-For a single model, the dice score can reach 95% on training set and 77% on validation set.
+For a single model (Unet architecture + inceptionv4 backbone for example), the dice score can reach 95% on training set and 77% on validation set.

 For an ensemble model, the dice score can reach 95% on training set and 80% on validation set.